About the GSR

 Besides, the plan is not just to fly less and do less damage.
 The plan is to do more good.
 Hundreds of years ago there was a forest connecting Europe to India, stretching all the way through Turkey and Iran.
 What if we could re-plant that magic forest?

-We want to ask people in every country we visit how they see the future of the land around them.
+The Green Silk Road is built by conversations.
+We ask people in every country we visit how they see the future of the land around them.
 What does their dream environment look like?
-And when we talk about a Green Silk Road and this mythical forest, what are the images and stories that come to their minds?
+How do they imagine a Green Silk Road?
+What images and stories come to mind?
+What is happening already that they would like to see more of?

 How it all started